-Econopolis does not invest in companies active in the exploration, mining, extraction or distribution of thermal coal.
+Econopolis does not invest in companies active in the exploration, mining, extraction, distribution, refinement or transportation of thermal coal.
 We view these activities as incompatible with a sustainable future and contributing to global warning because of the carbon intensity of generating electricity from coal.